qwbarch/mirage/package/mirage-cw/README.md

 # Mirage

 Mirage is a mod that gives any enemy the ability to mimic a player's voice.
+This is a port of [Mirage](https://thunderstore.io/c/lethal-company/p/qwbarch/Mirage/) from Lethal Company.
-**This mod is required by the host and on all clients.** Clients that do not have the mod will run into desynchronization issues.
+**Mod is required by the host and on all clients.** Clients that do not have the mod will run into desynchronization issues.

 #### Note: Consider this an early release, and expect there to be bugs.